 ATTENTION & MEMORY IN HEALTHY AGING

-My Ph.D. research explored the costs and benefits of the increased distractibility that is associated with healthy aging.
-Along with Karen Campbell and Lynn Hasher, my research has demonstrated that distraction from the past can interfere with older adults' learning of new associations (Biss, Campbell, & Hasher, 2013).
-In my dissertation research, I examined whether healthy older adults’ susceptibility to distraction can be co-opted to help them remember.
-More specifically, younger and older adults recalled a word-list on immediate and delayed tests; critically, implicit reminders of the memory-list words were presented as distraction in an ostensibly unrelated task during the retention interval (Biss, Ngo, Hasher, Campbell, & Rowe, 2013).
-We found that older adults’ forgetting of words that were repeated as distraction was minimized, and this manipulation even eliminated age differences in delayed recall.
+We are interested in how different aspects of attention and memory change as people get older.
+A lot of research in cognitive aging tends to paints a negative picture, but our research shows that some of these cognitive changes with age are adaptive.
+Dr. Biss' previous research has looked at the costs and benefits of the increased distractibility that is associated with healthy aging.
+For example, distraction from the past can interfere with older adults' learning of new associations (Biss, Campbell, & Hasher, 2013).
+In other cases, though, distraction can be helpful: We have run several studies showing that healthy older adults’ susceptibility to distraction can be co-opted to help them remember when it can function as an unexpected reminder.
+Along with collaborators, we have shown that distraction can function as incidental reminders of words (Biss, Ngo, Hasher, Campbell, & Rowe, 2013) and face-name associations (Biss, Rowe, Weeks, Hasher, & Murphy, 2018).
 In other words, we found that age-related decreases in attentional control counterintuitively benefitted older adults’ memory, by helping them to rehearse important information even without their explicit awareness of the rehearsal opportunity.

 EFFECTS OF EMOTION ON ATTENTION & MEMORY

-I am also interested in how positive emotional states influence what we attend to in the environment and how we remember information.
+Past work by Dr. Biss has looked at how positive emotional states influence what we attend to in the environment and how we remember information.
 In two studies (Biss, Hasher, & Thomas, 2010; Biss & Hasher, 2011), we found that younger adults in a positive mood pick up more distracting information from the environment and are able to use this information on future tasks.
-This is one example of younger adults in positive moods tending to process information in a similar way to older adults.
 Since older adults generally report being much happier than their younger counterparts, we have also explored how older adults’ more positive affective states may contribute to their increased distractibility (Biss, Weeks, & Hasher, 2012).
 That is, effects normally attributed to cognitive aging may also be tied to emotional differences between younger and older adults.

 EMOTION & CHRONOTYPE (TIME OF DAY PREFERENCE)